esphome/esphome-devices/_devices/BlitzWolf-BW-SHP6/BlitzWolf-BW-SHP6.md

     password: !secret appw
 ```

-This wll activate the internal webserver with password protection
+This will activate the internal webserver with password protection

 ```yaml
 web_server: